SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

-### Step  14: You’re keen to see of the USA is performing.
+### Step  14: You’re keen to see how the USA is performing.

 1. Type `show me sales ytd by state drill on country USA`
 2. Press **enter** or click **Ask**